What is American Craft Beer Week?

 For the 13th year in a row, the Brewers Association invites you to celebrate American Craft Beer Week®, the nationwide celebration of U.S. small and independent craft brewers.
 The weeklong tribute provides an opportunity for craft brewers to share their diversity, creativity and passion for the beverage they love.

-From May 14 – 20, all 50 states will be holding events including exclusive brewery tours, special beer releases, beer and food pairings, tap takeovers and more to celebrate everything you love about America’s ever-advancing beer culture.
+From May 14 to 20, breweries, beer bars, bottle shops and restaurants will be holding events including exclusive brewery tours, special beer releases, beer and food pairings, tap takeovers and more to celebrate everything you love about America’s ever-advancing beer culture.

 Quick Hits on American Craft Beer